 How soon can my new health care begin?

 When you apply for a health plan, you can usually request to have your policy go into effect between one and 90 days into the future.
 Because the application process can take some time, your plan may not start to cover you and your family as soon as you'd like.
 If you need health care as soon as possible and you're getting a quote through eHealthInsurance, use eSign on your application to help expedite the underwriting process.

 Can I get help in resolving a claim after I buy my health plan?

 Our partner eHealthInsurance provides expert customer service even after you buy your plan.
-Whether you prefer to email, chat online, or call an agent, our partner is available to help you resolve a billing or claims issue.
-No extra fees will be charged at any time for customer service.
+Whether you prefer to email, chat online, or call an agent (1-844-298-4329), our partner is available to help you resolve billing or claims issues, among other things.

 Does my health plan cover me when I travel outside the U.S.?

 Many plans do extend outside the U.S., but before you head to Mexico, Canada, or overseas, check with your insurance company to find out whether you're covered.
 Certain plans boast international networks, allowing you to save a lot of money by going to an in-network doctor or hospital if an injury or illness occurs.